sqdlab/SQDToolz/README.md

 ## Installation instructions:

-The installation is done by cloning the repository and running the setup file via pip.
+Although SQDToolz is on PyPI to satisfy other dependency chains, it is typically installed by cloning the repository and running the setup file via pip as an editable installation.
 Note that it is done in the editable mode so that one may modify the stack and push changes to GIT without upsetting the pip package manager.
-Two possible modes are given here depending on whether one uses Anaconda or normal Python:

-### Using Anaconda Python
+If the goal is to simply install the latest standalone release, then just run `pip install sqdtoolz[full]` after activating the venv (i.e. no need to clone the repository etc.).
+Omit `[full]` if the instrumentation/control stack need not be installed.

 Run Anaconda prompt and run the following command to create an environment (in this example, the name is sqdtoolz_env):